Bazai Gumbad

-Bazai Gonbad or Bozai Gumbaz (بزای گمبز) is the site of a domed tomb (or gonbad) and nearby settlement of mostly ethnic Kyrgyz herders in the Wakhan District of Badakhshan Province of Afghanistan.
+Bazai Gumbad, also reported as Buzai Gumbad and Bozai Gumbaz (بزای گمبز), is the site of domed tombs and nearby settlement of mostly ethnic Kyrgyz herders in the Wakhan District of Badakhshan Province of Afghanistan.
 It lies in the Little Pamir on the right bank of the Bazai River, near where it joins Wakhjir River to become the Wakhan River.
-It is part of the Wakhan National Park and protected by the Afghan Armed Forces.
+It is part of the Wakhan National Park and patrolled by the Afghan National Police and Afghan Armed Forces.

-Bazai Gonbad is connected by a 60 km long unpaved road to Sarhad in the southwest, and about 50 km of such road to Wakhjir Pass (Afghanistan–China border) in the east.
-Construction of the road from Sarhad to Bazai Gonbad and then to the Wakhjir Pass (Afghanistan–China border) in the northeast has started in late 2023.
-The Chaqmaqtin Lake is about 20 km to the northeast of Bazai Gonbad.
+Bazai Gumbad is connected by about 60 km long gravel road to Sarhad in the southwest, and about the same length road to the Wakhjir Pass (Afghanistan–China border) in the east.
+Widening of the road from Sarhad to Bazai Gumbad and then to the Wakhjir Pass has started in 2025.
+As of December 2025, around 70% of the road project has been completed.
+The Chaqmaqtin Lake is approximately 20 km to the northeast of Bazai Gumbad.
 Foreigners must have an Afghan visa to tour the area.

 History

-The territory around Bazai Gonbad was historically used as a trading route between Kabul and Kashgar.
-It was last conquered by Nader Shah and his armies in around 1738.
+Bazai Gumbad was historically used as one of the trade routes between Kabul and Kashgar.
+The region was last conquered by Nader Shah and his army in around 1738.
 It has been under the control of Afghanistan since the formation of the Durrani Empire in 1747.
-The eastern border of Wakhan District was settled with China's Qing dynasty during the reign of Ahmad Shah Durrani in 1750.
-The southern and northern borders came into existence during the Great Game in 1893.
+The eastern border of Wakhan District was settled with China's Qing dynasty during the reign of Ahmad Shah Durrani.
+In 1891, during the Russian conquest of Central Asia, government forces from the Russian Empire had occupied Wakhan by stationing troops in Bazai Gumbad.
+A British national by the name of Francis Younghusband, who was traveling from Kashgar back to British India, was detained by the stationed Russian troops for having no visa or permission letter.
+After the signing of the 1893 Durand Line Agreement and the 1895 Pamir Boundary Commission protocols, the Russian troops had all withdrawn from Bazai Gumbad and the Wakhan District of Afghanistan became a buffer zone between Tsarist Russia and British India.
 There is no evidence to indicate that the local Pamir Mountains had ever earlier supported permanent settlements.
 While debris of mud buildings and similar constructions can occasionally be found, they are generally seen as only indicating relatively recent occupation and have little if any evidence of a permanent character.
 The shrines and tombs scattered throughout the area are all of a comparatively recent character.
-There are also the remains of a small fort can be found near this location.
+There are also the remains of a small fort found near this location.
 It is said to have been built by Bozai, a Kyrgyz chief.

-Bazai Gonbad was the scene of a minor incident during the Great Game.
-In 1891 the Russians sent a small military force to the area.
-The British Captain Francis Younghusband, in the course of his Pamir expedition, encountered the Russians at Bazai Gonbad, and the Russians ordered him out of the area.

 Climate

-Bazai Gonbad is at extreme altitude, experiencing an alpine tundra climate (Köppen: ET), bordering on a subarctic climate (Dfc) that close to a monsoon-influenced subarctic climate (Dwc).
+Bazai Gumbad is at extreme altitude, experiencing an alpine tundra climate (Köppen: ET), bordering on a subarctic climate (Dfc) that close to a monsoon-influenced subarctic climate (Dwc).
 The average annual temperature is -5.7 C resulting in long, very cold winters and brief, cool summers.